platformsh/platformsh-docs/src/configuration/app/timezone.md

 The system timezone for any service or app container may be set with the `timezone` property, whose value is one of the [tz database region codes](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) such as `Europe/Paris` or `America/New_York`.

+> **warning**
-Note that setting the timezone of different services differently may result in date mismatches between different services and thus is not recommended.
+> Note that setting the timezone of different services differently may result in date mismatches between different services and thus is not recommended.

 ## Setting an application runtime timezone